hypermedialabs/uploader/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to Hypermedia Uploader!
+Thank you for contributing to Client Uploader!
 Your effort and involvement are what make this project great.

 ## Questions?